invoiceninja/dockerfiles/charts/invoiceninja/README.md

 ## Parameters

 The following table lists the configurable parameters of the Invoiceninja chart and their default values.

+**NOTE: You MUST set any values that default to random or risk losing access after an upgrade**

 ### Global Configuration